-When charging a sponsored program index there are several steps to be followed and several questions to ask before processing expenses.
+When charging a sponsored program index it should be timely and preferably prior to 90 days of the incurred expense.
+There are several steps to be followed and several questions to ask before processing expenses.
 The flowcharts listed in the "What Form do I Use" section will guide you through those steps and questions.

 The Financial Services and Operations web site provides a guide on what forms to use to charge expenses or receive reimbursement.
 Some of the most-needed forms for sponsored programs include: